qlik-oss/core-website/docs/docs/tutorials/hello-visualization.md

 ## Building a visualization

-To build a visualization, you will run a small Node.js application that creates a visualization from the data loaded into your dockerized Qlik Associative Engine.
+This example contains a small Node.js application that creates two visualizations from the data loaded into your dockerized Qlik Associative Engine.

 1. Install dependencies.